Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Introduction

 \section{Introduction}

-Adam \citep{kingma2014adam}, which combines Adaptive Learning Rate and Momentum, is the most popular optimizer for accelerating the training of deep networks.
-However, Adam often generalizes worse and finds sharper minima than SGD \citep{wilson2017marginal}, where the flat minima have been argued to be closely related with good generalization \citep{hochreiter1995simplifying,hochreiter1997flat,hardt2016train,zhang2017understanding}.
+Adam \citep{kingma2014adam}, which combines Adaptive Learning Rate and Momentum, would be the most popular optimizer for accelerating the training of deep networks.
+However, Adam often generalizes worse and finds sharper minima than SGD \citep{wilson2017marginal} for popular convolutional neural networks, where the flat minima have been argued to be closely related with good generalization \citep{hochreiter1995simplifying,hochreiter1997flat,hardt2016train,zhang2017understanding,jiang2019fantastic,xie2022power}.

-Meanwhile, the diffusion theory has been used as a tool to study how SGD selects minima \citep{jastrzkebski2017three,li2017stochastic,wu2018sgd,xu2018global,hu2019diffusion,nguyen2019first,zhu2019anisotropic,xie2020diffusion}.
-This line of research also suggests that injecting SGD-like sharpness-dependent gradient noise may effectively help find flatter minima \citep{wu2020noisy,xie2020artificial}.
-Especially, \citet{zhou2020towards} argues the better generalization performance of SGD over Adam by showing that SGD enjoys smaller escaping time than Adam from a basin of a same local minimum.
+Meanwhile, the diffusion theory has been used as a tool to study how SGD selects minima \citep{jastrzkebski2017three,li2017stochastic,wu2018sgd,xu2018global,hu2019diffusion,nguyen2019first,zhu2019anisotropic,xie2020diffusion,li2021validity}.
+This line of research also suggests that injecting or enhancing SGD-like sharpness-dependent gradient noise may effectively help find flatter minima \citep{an1996effects,neelakantan2015adding,zhou2019toward,xie2020artificial,xie2021positive,haochen2021shape}.
+Especially, \citet{zhou2020towards} argued the better generalization performance of SGD over Adam by showing that SGD enjoys smaller escaping time than Adam from a basin of the same local minimum.
 However, this argument does not reflect the whole picture of the dynamics of SGD and Adam.
 Empirically, it does not explain why Adam converges faster than SGD.
 Moreover, theoretically, all previous works have not touched the saddle-point escaping property of the dynamics, which is considered as an important challenge of efficiently training deep networks \citep{dauphin2014identifying,staib2019escaping,jin2017escape,reddi2018generic}.